benmvp/react-workshop/src/react/02-query-field/README.md

 }
 ```

-Notice the use of `defaultValue` prop to set the initial value of the input fields instead of `value`, which is how you would normally initialize an HTML `<input>`.
 As of now, the DOM is maintaining the state of the input fields; React has no idea what the values of the fields are.
 They are currently ["uncontrolled components"](https://reactjs.org/docs/uncontrolled-components.html).
 We want to make them "controlled components" so we can keep track of their state within the app.

-> NOTE: If you were to set the `value` prop of the input fields, you wouldn't be able to type at all because setting `value` signals to React that you want React to control the values of the input fields.

 Using the [`useState` hook](https://reactjs.org/docs/hooks-state.html), add a new state variable for the query field and pass its properties as the `value` of the `<input>`.
 Then for `onChange`, update the state.